seanbreckenridge/albums/README.md

 A `python3` script used to interact with the sheets document and maintain `spreadsheets.csv`.

 ```
-usage: python3 nextalbums.py [-h] [-c COUNT] [-r] [-o] [-q] [-m] [--csv]
+usage: python3 nextalbums.py [-h] [-n N] [-r] [-o] [-q] [-m] [--csv]

 List the Next Albums to listen to.

 optional arguments:
   -h, --help    show this help message and exit
-  -c COUNT, --count COUNT  Changes the number of albums to return.
-Default is
+  -n N          Changes the number of albums to return.
+Default is 10.
-                           10.
-  -r, --random             Chooses random albums instead of listing
+  -r, --random  Chooses random albums instead of listing chronologically.
-                           chronologically.
-  -o, --open               Open the cell that corresponds to the next album in
+  -o, --open    Open the cell that corresponds to the next album in the
-                           the spreadsheet online.
-Ignored if choosing
+                spreadsheet online.
+Ignored if choosing randomly.
-                           randomly.
   -q, --quiet   quiet mode - only print errors.
-  -m, --memory             Open the spreadsheet online basedon the previous
+  -m, --memory  Open the spreadsheet online basedon the previous call to next
-                           call to next albumsand quit.
-This is much faster
+                albumsand quit.
+This is much faster since it doesn't require
-                           since it doesn't require an API call(the line stored
+                an API call(the line stored in '.prev_call')
-                           in '.prev_call')
-  --csv                    Generates a CSV file without any scores/'listened
+  --csv         Generates a CSV file without any scores/'listened on' dates.
-                           on' dates.
 ```

 ###### Examples:

 Return the next 7 albums to listen to (chronologically), and open the cell that corresponds to <i>September of My Years</i> in a web browser:
 ```
-$ python3 nextalbums.py -oc 7
+$ python3 nextalbums.py -on 7
 +----------------------------+----------------+------+
 | Album                      | Artist         | Year |
 +----------------------------+----------------+------+